IPL 2024: Jonny Bairtsow shines as Punjab Kings beat Kolkata Knight Riders in record-breaking match

 Jonny Bairstow carried his bat through the Punjab innings as he smashed a 48-ball 108 to lead the Punjab chase.

-The Kings got off to a good start in their chase thanks to Impact Player Prabhsimran Singh’s 20-ball 54.
+The Kings got off to a good start in their chase thanks to impact player Prabhsimran Singh’s 20-ball 54.
 However, the opener perished on the final ball of the power play as Narine caught him short with a direct hit while going for a risky single.

-Rilee Roussow played a handy cameo before Shashank Singh hammered a 28-ball 68 to help the Kings to a memorable win.
+Rilee Roussow played a handy cameo before Shashank Singh hammered a 28-ball 68 to help the Kings secure a memorable win.

 Turning point of the match